Aug. 22, 2025 - Freedomain Radio - Stefan Molyneux

 So I have much more sympathy for that.

-But nonetheless, in order to survive as a human being, as a sovereign consciousness, in order not to go mad, I had to develop a very strict and robust methodology, a take no prisoners focus on reason and evidence because otherwise that estrogen tsunami would have just drowned me completely.
+But nonetheless, in order to survive as a human being, as a sovereign consciousness, in order not to go mad, I had to develop a very strict and robust methodology, a take-no-prisoners focus on reason and evidence, because otherwise that estrogen tsunami would have just drowned me completely.

-So you, uh, yeah, go ahead.
+So yeah, go ahead.

-You talked multiple times, I remember from years ago, you talked multiple times about how she would lie to CPS and literally like throw you under the bus and so on and so forth.
+I remember from years ago, you talked multiple times about how she would lie to CPS and literally like throw you under the bus and so on and so forth.

 And I know that she was very vicious with you.